-What we store about you on our servers
+What we store about you and your team on our servers

 - Your first and last names (so we know how to address you)